Follow TV Tropes

 • Buttercup even more so.
 While Blossom is at least rather tactical and rational-minded for the large part, Buttercup is an egotistical Leeroy Jenkins that sometimes escalates defeating a villain into borderline sadistic mugging.

 • Rick Sanchez from Rick and Morty.
-A time-travelling, dimension-crossing hyper genius.
-Sadly being smug is the least of the flaws this self-destructive super dick possesses.
+A dimension-crossing hyper genius who constantly boasts about his achievements.
+Sadly, being smug is the least of the flaws this self-destructive super dick possesses.

 • Sonic the Hedgehog as depicted in Sonic the Hedgehog (SatAM) exaggerates it: incredibly narcissistic and overconfident, his tendency to overestimate his abilities and undermine his teammates' advise tends to get him into problems that his more cautious Badass Normal ally Sally often has to bail him out of.